HarryPaniccc/DnD/World of Helodaria/Tevis Einzbern.md

 - Tevis is acquainted with [[Shrute]]

 # Description
-Tevis has long black bair with piercing, cold blue eyes
+Tevis has long black bair with piercing, cold blue eyes.
+He lost one of his eyes during the [[Battle of Strahldale]].

 # Biography
 Tevis was captured by [[Lucius]] and transformed into the Vorciln Enforcer, where he played the head role in hunting down the stragglers of Einzberns who escaped at the same time as Kanan.

 ### [[Vanguard Arc 6 - The Golden Age]]
 Tevis is spending significant efforts to rebuild the [[Einzberns]] capabilities.
 He is consolodating how much wealth the estate still has.
 During this time he lived in [[Luthrand Manor]] as a guest to [[Baron Owen Luthrand]].

 # Stats
----

 # Statblock
----

 Tevis is the [[Einzberns]] heir and the [[Vorciln]] enforcer.
 ## Enforcer Statblock (No longer)
 ```statblock